SanjeevKumarPandey/ClientlessLoginWebApp/README.md

 Generate a REGCODE

-Move to Web App (Step 3) to complete the login flow
+Move to Web App (Step 3) to load the channel config

+Go to step 4 to initiate authentication

 ```

 ### More tests